Employment Certificating Officers Manual (Rev 11/13)

 All permits must be carried by the minor while he is working.
-Farm Work Permits and Child Model Permits must also be signed by the employer.
+Farm Work Permits must also be signed by the employer.

 The employer, not the school, is responsible for determining whether or not the minor has working papers and is working at a job legal for his age.
 The New York State labor Department, however, is responsible for enforcing this law.